 - his or her Submission;

 - the Submissions of other Finalists; and

 - the Contest generally.

-- The Engagement Prize will consist of one (1) Apple iPad (approximate value $899), to be awarded at the Storytellers Showcase, at Congress 2016 at the University of Calgary.
+- The Engagement Prize will consist of one (1) Apple iPad (approximate value $899), to be awarded at the Storytellers Showcase, at Congress 2017 at Ryerson University.